On the informational structure in optimal dynamic stochastic control: Introduction

 \textbf{is a $\GG^{c}$-supermartingale} for each admissible control $c$--confirming that this version satisfies the second part of Bellman's principle; and $ \hat V^{c^*}$ \textbf{is a $\GG^{c^*}$-martingale}--confirming that this version satisfies the first part of Bellman's principle.

 Item \textbf{(3)} also follows from Theorems~\ref{prop:lattice} and~\ref{Bell1} below.\finish \end{example} So, one should like a \emph{general} framework for stochastic control, equipped with a suitable abstract version of Bellman's principle, which makes the control-dependent informational flows explicit and inherent in its machinery.
 The circularity of the requirement that the controls are adapted to an informational structure which they themselves help generate, makes this a delicate point.
-It would seem that this is one aspect of general dynamic stochastic control which has not yet received due attention in the existing literature.
-Hitherto, only a single, non-control dependent, observable \cite{elkaroui} informational flow \cite{striebel, soner} appears to have been allowed.
-This is not to say that the phenomenon has not entered \emph{and} been studied in the literature in \emph{specific situations/problems}, see e.g. \cite{elkaroui_jeanblanc,fryer,fleming_pardoux,wonham} \cite[Chapter~8]{bensoussan} and the references therein; the focus there having been (for the most part) on reducing the original control problem, which is based on \emph{partial control-dependent observation}, to an associated `\emph{separated}' problem, which is based on \emph{complete observation}.
-The exception is the monograph of Y{\"u}ksel and Ba\c{s}ar \cite{yuksel}.
-It provides a framework for stochastic optimization under information constraints with (possibly) multiple agents and non-perfect recall.
-It does not, however, offer an explicit general version of Bellman's (super)martingale principle.

-In this paper we attempt to fill this gap; describing a general (single controller, perfect recall) stochastic control framework, which explicitly allows for a control-dependent informational flow, and providing (under a technical condition, Assumption~\ref{assumption:lattice}), a fully general, abstract version of Bellman's principle.
+In this paper, then, we describe a general (single controller, perfect recall) stochastic control framework, which explicitly allows for a control-dependent informational flow, and provide (under a technical condition, Assumption~\ref{assumption:lattice}), a fully general, abstract version of Bellman's principle.
 This is the content of sections 3-6.
 Specifically, section~\ref{section:setting} formally defines a system of stochastic control (in which observed information is an explicit function of control); section~\ref{section:cond_payoff_sytem} discusses its conditional payoff and `Bellman' system; section~\ref{section:bellman} formulates the relevant version of Bellman's principle -- Theorem~\ref{Bell1} is our main result.
 We should emphasise that for this part of the paper we follow on from the approach of El Karoui \cite{elkaroui}.

 Section~\ref{section:formal_example} contains a detailed solution of a concrete class of examples in some reasonably straightforward cases, illustrating some of the main ideas of this paper.
 Several other examples and counterexamples are also given along the way.